How do I apply?

 Attn: MHI Admissions

 TOEFL scores are required if English is not your first language.
 See exceptions to this policy and more details on the international applicants page.

-Scores from the TOEFL exam (taken within the past two years) of 600 or higher on the paper-based test or 100 or higher on the internet-based test (iBT) are required.
+Scores from the TOEFL exam (taken within the past two years) of 100 or higher on the internet-based test (iBT) are strongly preferred.
 Official scores must be submitted electronically directly to the University of Michigan by the testing organization.
 The institution code for the University of Michigan-Ann Arbor is 1839.
 The Health Informatics program does not have a specific department code; you may list "99."

-Applicants may choose to take the International English Language Testing System (IELTS) proficiency exam instead of the TOEFL (minimum score of 7.0 required).
+Applicants may choose to take the International English Language Testing System (IELTS) proficiency exam instead of the TOEFL (minimum score of 7.0 strongly preferred).

 Letters of recommendation